Implemented: Aug. 19, 2015

-- Travel in North America: Salaried employees may use their cell phones in Canada and Mexico by alerting the cell phone manager in Information Technology of their travel dates.
-The user must make contact at least 3 business days prior to their travel in order to have their cell phones successfully added to the Canada/Mexico plan.
-Hourly employees may use their cell phones in Canada and Mexico with approval from vice president they report to and financial administration.
-Once the cell phone manager in Information Technology receives confirmation of approval, services can be added.
-Similarly, approval must be completed at least 3 business days prior to their travel in order to have their cell phones successfully added to the Canada/Mexico plan.
+- Travel in North America: Salaried employees may use their cell phones in Canada and Mexico by alerting the cell phone manager of their travel dates.
+Hourly employees may use their cell phones in Canada and Mexico with approval from their area vice president and financial administration.
+Once the cell phone manager receives approval confirmation, services will be added to the line.
+In all cases, approval must be completed at least 3 business days prior to the travel in order to provide the cell phone manager enough time to make the appropriate plan changes.

-- International Travel: When traveling internationally the Information Technology department requires the SIM card to be removed to ensure that significant usage fees aren’t accidentally accrued.
-The user may choose to use the University-provided cell phone internationally if they purchase a SIM card from a carrier in the country(s) they are visiting.
-The SIM card can be inserted into the University- provided cell phone.
+- International Travel: When traveling internationally the University requires the SIM card to be removed from the device to ensure that significant usage fees aren’t accidentally accrued.
+The device can be used internationally if the employee purchases and inserts a SIM card from a carrier in the country(s) they are visiting.
 This ensures the proper function and easily discernable cost for the individual.

-- Cell Phone Directory Listing: The cell phone number of any employee using a University-provided cell phone will be listed on WWU’s website in a location that is password-only accessible by other WWU employees (but not by WWU students).
+- Cell Phone Directory Listing: The cell phone number of any employee on the University cell phone plan will be listed on WWU’s website in a location that is password-only accessible by other WWU employees (but not by WWU students).
 One of the business purposes for supplying employees with WWU cell phones is so that they are available to other WWU employees while away from the office.
 This business purpose includes that such other WWU employees will be able to locate their cell phone number in order to place a call to them.

-- Reimbursements for Personal Phones: WWU does not permit departments to reimburse WWU employees who are otherwise eligible for a University-provided cell phone for the monthly cost of their personal cell phones in lieu of receiving a University-provided phone.
-Exceptions will only be made if it can be demonstrated that the University plan does not have adequate coverage in areas to which the employee regularly travels for WWU business purposes.
+- Reimbursements for Personal Phones: WWU does not permit departments to reimburse WWU employees who are otherwise eligible to be a part of the University cell phone plan for the monthly cost of their personal cell phones in lieu of receiving a University-provided phone.
+Exceptions will only be made if it can be demonstrated that the University cell phone plan does not have adequate coverage in areas to which the employee regularly travels for related business purposes.

-Minor and incidental use of a personal cell phone to conduct University-related business is expected in the ordinary course of employment and will therefore not be reimbursed to an employee who has not been supplied a University-owned cell phone.
-If the request for a University-provided cell phone is denied, the employee is advised to desist from the use of a personal cell phone if such use results in significant out-of-pocket costs to the employee.
+Minor and incidental use of a personal cell phone to conduct University-related business is expected in the ordinary course of employment and will therefore not be reimbursed to an employee who does not meet the eligibility requirements set forth herein.
+If the request for a University-provided cell phone is denied, the employee is advised to desist from the use of a personal cell phone if such use results in additional out-of-pocket costs to the employee.

-This University cell phone policy, including future changes and updates is posted for internal users to review on the University website.
+This University cell phone policy, including future changes and updates is posted for employees to review on the University website.
 It is reviewed and updated periodically.
-All university cell phone users will be notified when significant changes are made to this policy.
+All members of the University cell phone plan will be notified when significant changes are made to this policy.